 A very important stakeholder in the Williamsburg Technical College experience is, of course, its students.
 All students are surveyed annually to determine their satisfaction with the services offered by the college.
-As displayed below, over 90% of students rate most of the services offered by the college as either good or excellent, and these ratings are relatively consistent from year to year.
+As displayed below, over 90% of students rate most of the services offered by the college as either good or excellent, and these ratings are relatively consistent from year to year, but the trend since 2004 has been upward.